-Digitisation is the buzzword these days.
-From biggest tech companies in the world to the local grocery store next street, technology and data have become the engine oil for businesses across sectors.
+Digitization is the buzzword these days.
+From the biggest tech companies in the world to the local grocery store next street, technology and data have become the engine oil for businesses across sectors.

-In such a scenario, the ability to analyse and channelise such a vast amount of data in the right direction is what makes you stand apart in the crowd.
+In such a scenario, the ability to analyze and channelize such a vast amount of data in the right direction is what makes you stand apart in the crowd.

-And this is where Business Analytics comes in the picture.
+And this is where Business Analytics comes into the picture.